 Project failure is very real

 Standish Group research shows ‘Of 3,555 projects from 2003 to 2012 that had labor costs of at least $10 million, only 6.4% were successful‘.
-41% were total failures and the rest vastly over-budget, did not meet expectations etc.
+41% were total failures and the rest vastly over-budget or did not meet expectations.

-This post documents twenty-five years in the Software Development industry.
-Project failure has become commonplace today; I hope to convince you that Technology Fragmentation is a key cause.
+In this article I document twenty-five years in the Software Development industry.
+Project failure is commonplace today; I hope to convince you that Technology Fragmentation is a key cause.

 1989 -> 1999: One Project Failure – mostly PowerBuilder/ Oracle

-Starting as a summer engineer with Siemens in 1989 to my final PowerBuilder project in 1999 only one failed.
+From a summer engineer in 1989 to leading a project rescue in 1999 only one project failed.
 Seriously.
-(Failure was with a Big 5 IT consultancy, staffed with mostly non-technical resources did not want to be on that particular project).
+(Only failure was with a Big 5 IT consultancy, staffed with mostly non-technical resources who did not want to be on that particular project).

-All projects from ’94->’99 were PowerBuilder/ Oracle – many people became experts in them, there were no additional frameworks.
+All projects from 1994->1999 were PowerBuilder/ Oracle.
+Many people became experts in them and there were no additional frameworks.
 Virtually every project used similar architectural techniques.

-During this period few individuals were essential to the project success.
-Certainly some people were standouts ability-wise and undoubted shaved months off the schedule, but project would have continued without them as many others had similar knowledge (even if not quite as sharp/dedicated/productive).
-At least twice I saw several contractors who between them almost certainly rescued the project, but for the most part they did this by training existing staff, not super-human 80+ hour week coding.
+During this period a small percentage of individuals appeared essential to some projects.
+At the very least some hands-on developers undoubtedly shaved months off the schedule.
+At least twice I saw several contractors almost certainly rescue a project; for the most part they did this by training/ leveraging existing staff, not super-human 80+ hour week coding.

 1999->2001: Fought off Failures – Java + major Frameworks:

-Technically I had only one outright failure with Java; the final one when I opted not to burn-out and resigned from an insanely well paying contract.
-The burned through ~$10m in six months.
+Technically I had only one outright failure with Java; when I opted not to burn-out and resigned from an insanely well paying contract.
+They burned through ~$10m in six months.

-On the first two Java projects I averaged ~80 hours per week, exceeded 100 hours per week over one seven week period and even had some 24 hour days!
+On my first two Java projects I averaged ~80 hours per week, exceeded 100 hours per week over one seven week period and even had some 24 hour days!
 I was the main technical resource, unfortunately hired late in their SDLCs.
 Developers lack of knowledge with the entire technology stack was a core issue.
-This required me to learn quickly and work incredible hours to stabilize/ educate others.
+This required me to learn quickly and unsustainable hours to stabilize/ educate others.

 On these successful projects several developers followed close behind – it was a team effort to succeed against the unknown technologies, but only between ~20->30% of the team in each case.
 A significant problem was the number of technologies to learn.